myrrlyn/apocrypha.es/priv/archive/1uyeid.md

 And, on the 26^th^ of Mid Year 4E 8, the Redoran Guard **did** catch up.
-In a snowy field east of Kragenmoor, within sight of the fortifications Vedam Dren had ordered built, the An-Xileel "Army of Justice" were crushed at the Battle of Bloodmoor, which is also called the Battle of the Scarlet Snow.
+In a snowy field east of Kragenmoor, within sight of the fortifications Vedam Dren had ordered built, the An-Xileel “Army of Justice” were crushed at the Battle of Bloodmoor, which is also called the Battle of the Scarlet Snow.
 As a violent snowstorm raged across the field in the Valus foothills, the Sadras turned to fight in a field between two snowy hills.
 Physically overextended from their